City: Bala, Gwynedd

 Meanwhile, a win against Caernarfon in the Welsh Cup Semi Final saw the Lakesiders reach a Welsh Cup Final for the first time in their history.
 TNS were the opponents and clear favourties but an incredible second half comeback with goals from Jordan Evans and a 86th minute header from Kieran Smith saw Town pick up the prestigious Welsh Cup trophy for the first time in their proud history and automatic qualification into the Europa League for a 4th time.

-2017/18 didn’t get to the bests of starts with only 8 points on the board by the start of October.
-There were early exits from the League and Welsh Cup but Town had an excellent 4 months in the middle of the season which saw them seal a top 6 spot by the split and then go on to end the season in fourth.
+We went on to begin the 2017/18 season with our 4th Europa League adventure drawn against FC Vaduz from Liechtenstein, a Swiss Premier League outfit.
+We lost 2.1 at home before another 3.0 loss at the picture postcard Rheinpark Stadium deep in the Swiss Alps.
+Steve Fisher hosted his 10 year testimonial match at Maes Tegid v Caernarfon and Colin Caton celebrated his 15th season in charge and 600 games as Club Manager.
+The 2017/18 League campaign didn’t get off to the bests of starts with only 8 points on the board by the start of October.
+There were early exits from the League and Welsh Cup but Town had an excellent 4 months in the middle of the season which saw them seal a top 6 spot by the split and then go on to end the season in 4th place and secure another Europa Cup qualification for the 5th time.

 Recent Season’s Honours